Michal-J-Kolodziej/Nsp/README.md

 ## How to use nsp

 ### 0. Download and add files to your project
 Download files from this repo and add the nsp catalog to your project.
-Then add nsp-style.css at the end of the 'head' tag and also nsp-script.js at the end of the 'body' tag.
+Then add 'nsp-style.css' file at the end of the 'head' tag and also 'nsp-script.js' file at the end of the 'body' tag.
 Your code should look something like that:

 ```html
 <head>